 The dough - before and after rising

-- Cover the inside of the colander with the baking sheet.
-If you are using baking parchment paper: brush the top-side of the paper lightly with vegetable oil.
+- If you are using baking parchment paper: brush the top-side of the paper lightly with vegetable oil.

-- Take the plastic wrap off the bowl, and separate the dough ball all the way around from the wall of the bowl with a spatula that has been brushed with vegetable oil (you probably have to re-oil a couple of times as you go).
+- Take the plastic wrap off the bowl, and separate the dough ball all the way around from the wall of the bowl (and all the way down) with a spatula that has been brushed with some vegetable oil (you may have to re-oil a couple of times as you go).

-- Transfer the dough ball to the lined colander - this is the most difficult part of the recipe - and cover the surface of the dough with plastic film.
+- Transfer the dough ball to the lined colander - this is the most difficult part of the recipe.

-- Optional: lightly flour the top of the dough with regular flour.
+- Lightly brush the top of the dough with water

 - With the sharp knife, make 1-2 cm (≈½ inch) deep parallel slits across the entire top of the dough.
 You can also make slits in the cross-direction.